Intelligent Digital Evidence Redaction Software for Judicial and Law Enforcement Agencies

 Technology-driven AI makes all of this a reality.
 Let’s explore how with an intelligent digital evidence management tool.

 Harnessing AI to Streamline Digital Evidence Redaction

-Veritone Redact empowers judicial and law enforcement agencies to swiftly redact sensitive, personally identifiable or compromising information from audio and video evidence, and share that evidence within existing workflows.
-With its AI-powered, all-in-one approach, Veritone Redact transforms the way agencies comply with public information disclosure requirements by streamlining digital evidence redaction workflows, and in turn, increasing productivity of public safety personnel.
+Veritone Redact software empowers judicial and law enforcement agencies to swiftly redact sensitive, personally identifiable or compromising information from audio and video evidence, and share that evidence within existing workflows.
+With its AI-powered, all-in-one approach, Veritone Redact law enforcement software transforms the way agencies comply with public information disclosure requirements by streamlining digital evidence redaction workflows, and in turn, increasing the productivity of public safety personnel.